 It is important to rule out potentially life threatening problems that can cause symptoms similar to those of gastroesophageal reflux disease.
-This is particularly true with chest pain, since chest pain can also be a symptom of heart disease (see "Patient information: Chest pain (Beyond the Basics)").
+This is particularly true with chest pain, since chest pain can also be a symptom of heart disease (see "Patient education: Chest pain (Beyond the Basics)").
 When the symptoms are not life threatening and the diagnosis of gastroesophageal reflux disease is not clear, one or more of the following tests may be recommended.

 Endoscopy — An upper endoscopy is commonly used to evaluate the esophagus.
 A small, flexible tube is passed into the esophagus, stomach, and small intestine.
 The tube has a light source and a camera that displays magnified images.
 Damage to the lining of these structures can be evaluated and a small sample of tissue (biopsy) can be taken to determine the extent of tissue damage.
-(See "Patient information: Upper endoscopy (Beyond the Basics)".)
+(See "Patient education: Upper endoscopy (Beyond the Basics)".)

 24-hour esophageal pH study — A 24-hour esophageal pH study is the most direct way to measure the frequency of acid reflux, although the study is not always helpful in diagnosing gastroesophageal reflux disease or reflux-associated problems.
 It is usually reserved for people whose diagnosis is unclear after endoscopy or a trial of treatment.
 It is also useful for people who continue to have symptoms despite treatment.